 Free-point indicators are frequently run with collar locators and in combination with string shots, chemical cutters, and jet cutters (check also: Mechanical Drill Pipe Cutter).
 This combination run saves expensive rig time, and it will also maintain a continuous sequence in measuring so that there is less chance of a misrun in cutting or backing-off operations.

-Since fishing operations usually begin as soon as the pipe is parted following the free-point determination, it is a good practice to have the fishing tool supervisor or operator on the location during the free-point and back-off or cutting operations.
-Frequently there are suggestions that can be made to improve the fishing situation when the fishing operator is present to observe the free-point and parting operations.
+Since fishing operations usually begin as soon as the pipe is parted following the free-point determination, it is a good practice to have the fishing tool supervisor in the drilling rig or operator on the location during the free-point and back-off or cutting operations.
+Frequently, some suggestions can be made to improve the fishing situation when the fishing operator is present to observe the free-point and parting operations.